|An unknown older skater.|

 I am not trying to scare anyone with this, but I am trying to give you a reality check.
 Keep this poor guy's experience in mind as you read the next section.
 He may have something to teach us.

 Reaction time is slower with age.
 A hard fact of life is that our older-selves simply cannot move as fast as our younger-versions.
 Gravity, however, remains unaffected by our age.
-This means some things will be a lot harder to do (e.g. there is a real reason why old guys often have trouble with flip tricks, and/or older people don't run marathons as fast as younger ones, etc. Again, hard fact of life and biology.).
+This means some things will be a lot harder to do (e.g. there is a real reason why older skaters often have trouble with flip tricks, and/or why people in their 40s people don't run marathons as fast as people in their 20s, etc. Again, hard fact of life and biology.).
 Additionally, we are not able to react as quickly to tricks that have gone wrong as we once did.
 This is an important consideration, because the inability to react fast enough can lead to some nasty bails and, well, injury.
 More on this later on.

 You will get injured, and it takes longer to heal.
-This one is another hard fact of life and biology.
-It takes much longer to heal from injury when you are older.
-Avoiding injury today means skating tomorrow (or going to work).
-What are the best ways to approach and deal with these considerations?
+Yet another hard fact of life and biology.
+It takes much longer to heal from injury when you are older (esp. the soft-tissue injuries).
+Avoiding injury today means skating (or going to work) tomorrow.

 Start slow, and ease your way back in.
 I also can’t stress this one enough.
 I frequently hear about people injuring their Achilles and Patella tendons when first starting-up again (tendinitis, tears, Achilles ruptures, etc.) because they go too hard and too fast, before the body has had time to become reconditioned to the demands of skateboarding.
 Take this poor guy for example...

 So, in order to help prevent this, do small, short, low-impact sessions when you first start again.
 Slowly work your way up to longer, more intense sessions.
 If you have been off the board for a really long time, start out by rolling around on a flat surface to get your balance back.
 Trust me, you will be surprised at just how much of it is gone (at least for the time-being).
-If you are much larger now than you used to be, don't worry about it.
-There are plenty of larger people who skate.
+To be perfectly clear, if you have been off the board for awhile, even just pushing around a parking lot too hard/too fast could cause your Achilles (pushing foot) to have a little melt-down.
+Take it slow.
+Listen to what your body is telling you to do.
+And last, if you are much larger now than you used to be, don't worry about it.
+There are plenty of larger people who skate, and skate quite well.

 Start your sessions out slow, and end them slow.
 Warming up is critical when you are an older skater.
 Moreover, the time it actually takes to warm-up becomes longer and longer.
 Again, if you go too hard too fast you open doors to injury.
 Listen to what your body is telling you to do/not do.
 A long time ago I developed a specific “warm-up” routine (I have different ones for street/transition).
 Basically it’s a series of tricks that become progressively harder/more physically demanding.
 They are all still very easy, low-impact tricks, but they get the blood flowing, and the muscles/joints loosened up—which is exactly what you want to have happen.
 Injuries often happen at the start and end of a session.
 At the start, they happen because you're not warmed up yet.
 Towards the end, they happen because your muscles are tired and you get sloppy.
 Make sure you have increased situational awareness (of your body) during both of these periods, especially towards the end.
 Additionally, a slow end to a session helps your muscles "cool down" before coming to a complete stop (otherwise you'll stiffen up really quick).
 Ever notice that marathon runners just don't "sit down" as soon as the race is over?
 It's because they are "cooling down" to avoid muscle cramps.
 While it's to a much lesser degree, the same principle holds true with ending your skate session.
 Ease your way into and out of every session.